 Autonomous Execution

-Reference checks are particularly valuable here.
+Reference checks are valuable here.
 Ask previous managers directly: "On a scale of 1–10, how independently did this person work?
 What did you have to supervise closely?"

 Communication Quality